Chapter 34 SUBDIVISION OF LAND

 1. Streets and alleys

-b.
-Where it is not shown on the road master plan, the arrangement of streets in a subdivision shall either:
+- Where it is not shown on the road master plan, the arrangement of streets in a subdivision shall:

-c.
-Shall provide a minimum of two (2) points of ingress and egress to all buildable lots within the subdivision.
+- Provide a minimum of two (2) points of ingress and egress:

-f.
-Street jogs should be avoided, but if unavoidable centerlines must be separated by a minimum of 300 feet.
+- Street jogs should be avoided, but if intersections cannot be aligned they should be separated by a minimum of 300 feet.

-h.
-When connecting street lines deflect from each other by more than ten (10) degrees they shall be connected by a curve of adequate radius to insure clear visibility for vehicles.
+- When connecting street lines deflect from each other by more than five (5) degrees, they shall be connected by a curve of adequate radius to insure clear visibility for vehicles.

-i.
-Intersecting streets shall be laid out at as nearly right angles as possible, and no such angle of intersection shall be less than sixty (60) degrees.
+- Intersecting streets shall be laid out at as nearly right angles as possible, and no such angle of intersection shall be less than seventy-five (75) degrees.

 |Functional Classification||Minimum Right-of-Way (in feet)||Typical Roadway Width (in feet)|

-If demonstrated by the applicant that special circumstances exist, the City Engineer may adjust minimum required right-of-way widths.
+If demonstrated by the applicant that special circumstances exist, the City Administrator or designee may adjust minimum required right-of-way widths.

-k.
-In all areas outside the corporate limits but within the two-mile extraterritorial area of the City of Dickinson, unless otherwise shown on the master plan, right-of-way and roadway widths shall be as follows:
+- In all areas approved as rural roadways, unless otherwise shown on the master plan, right-of-way and roadway widths shall be as follows: